3 x 5 Item Cards

 carried.

-- If you want to trade an item with another character, neither character
+If you want to trade an item with another character, neither player

-has to erase the item from their character sheet.
-Neither character needs
+has to erase the item from a character sheet.
+Neither player needs

 to record the item on their character sheet.
 Players simply exchange